 Your presentation file and visuals (if you have/need them)

 Bring a copy of your presentation file – preferably on a USB drive, or stored in a cloud-based account, or both, if possible.

-- As much in advance of your session as possible, you should load your presentation files onto the computer you’ll be using, and check that it displays correctly, including any websites and multimedia you may be using.
-Do this several hours in advance of your session.
-You will be able to load and test your presentation before your scheduled session in your venue.
-IT staff will be available to provide technical assistance.
+As much in advance of your session as possible, you should load your presentation files onto the computer you’ll be using, and check that it displays correctly, including any websites and multimedia you may be using.
+You can do this on your own, during any break before your session.

 The presentation file formats that may be used on the local computers are: